Comparison: Gregarious Grump 2003 Guyana Diamond Distillery 16 Year – 52.1% vs. 54.5%

 5 – I’m buying a back up bottle

-Overall I think both rums will appeal to the general public.
+Overall I think both rums are solid expressions that will appeal to the general public.
 It’s good rum.
 It’s just not Port Mourant.